runttekita/yUI/README.md

   ## Spawn Yui

    Spawn a simple yUi element at your cursor in debug mode by pressing N.

+  ## Delete:

+  Press X while hovering over your yUi Element in debug mode to delete it.

+ ## Priority:

+   Press TAB while hovering over your yUi Element in debug mode to make it be rendered on top

+ ## Deprioritize:

+   Press L-SHIFT while hovering over your yUi Element in debug mode to make it be render on the bottom

 # How To Use

 Extend `YuiClickableObject` to make your own UI element.

+To render your yUi element call `Yui.Companion.add()` and pass it an instance of your element.
+All the various methods you can use on your element can be found in [Yui.kt](https://github.com/velvet-halation/yUI/blob/master/src/main/kotlin/reina/yUi/Yui.kt) in the `companion object`

 Read the documentation: